-Clay Nesler is the Vice President, Global Energy and Sustainability for Johnson Controls.
-In this role, he is responsible for energy and sustainability strategy, policy, public affairs, innovation and the Johnson Controls Institute for Building Efficiency.
+Clay Nesler is the vice president, global energy and sustainability, for Johnson Controls.
+In this role, he is responsible for energy and sustainability strategy, policy, public affairs, innovation, and the Johnson Controls Institute for Building Efficiency.
 He also serves on the company’s global environmental sustainability council.
-Since joining Johnson Controls in 1983, Clay has held a variety of leadership positions in research, product development, marketing and strategy in both the United States and Europe.
+Since joining Johnson Controls in 1983, he has held a variety of leadership positions in research, product development, marketing, and strategy in both the United States and Europe.

-Clay is the vice-chair of the World Environment Center, serves on the board of American Council for an Energy Efficient Economy and is on the advisory boards of the NRDC Center for Market Innovation and the University of Illinois Department of Mechanical Science and Engineering.
-He is also co-chair of the North American and Euro-Mediterranean Energy Efficiency Forum, a member of the Alliance to Save Energy International Steering Committee and a sustainable buildings track advisor for the Clinton Global Initiative.
+Mr. Nesler is the vice-chair of the World Environment Center, serves on the board of the American Council for an Energy-Efficient Economy (ACEEE) and is on the advisory boards of the Natural Resources Defense Council Center for Market Innovation and the University of Illinois Department of Mechanical Science and Engineering.
+He is also cochair of the North American and Euro-Mediterranean Energy Efficiency Forum, a member of the Alliance to Save Energy International Steering Committee and a sustainable buildings track advisor for the Clinton Global Initiative.

-Clay received BS and MS degrees in Mechanical Engineering from the University of Illinois at Urbana-Champaign and is a co-inventor on eleven patents.
+Mr. Nesler received BS and MS degrees in mechanical engineering from the University of Illinois at Urbana-Champaign and is a coinventor on 11 patents.
 He is a winner of the 2005 Corenet Global Innovator’s Award and the 2012 VERGE 25 award.
-Clay is the past president of the Florentine Opera Company, the sixth oldest professional opera company in America.
+Mr. Nesler is the past president of the Florentine Opera Company, the sixth oldest professional opera company in America.